MatteoRizzo96/LIPsPredictor/docs/Report.md

 - A [Random Forest](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html);
 - A [Logistic Regression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html).

-The predictions of each model are then combined together using ensemble learning.
+The predictions of each model can be combined together using ensemble learning.

 In order to retrain the models, you first need to set the required parameters in the ```configuration/parameters.json``` file (please refer to [Parameters configuration](#parameters-configuration) for more information about the parameters to be configured).